All Posts Tagged: root canal parker co

 What is a Root Canal?

-A root canal procedure involves removing the nerve of the tooth and cleaning out any bacteria that has accumulated inside the tooth.
+A root canal removes the tooth nerve and clears out accumulated bacteria.
 This bacteria is usually caused by deep cavities or trauma to the tooth, both of which can lead to decay and infection.
-The removal of this nerve and bacteria is necessary to avoid the further spread of infection or damage to other teeth.
-Once all of the infected material has been removed, your dentist will fill the empty space with either a rubber-like material called gutta-percha or dental cement.
+Removing the nerve and bacteria is crucial to prevent infection or damage to nearby teeth.
+After removing the infected material, your dentist fills the space with gutta-percha or dental cement.
 This process helps seal off any remaining bacteria from re-entering the tooth and causing further harm.

 Benefits Of A Root Canal